 Other constrained areas are deducted as well, including floodplains, beaches, permanent bodies of water, significant wetlands, major utility easements, railroad track beds or rights-of-way, and easements for streets and roads.
 According to SANDAG (2030 Forecast, 2005 Inputs), approximately 1⁄2 of the remaining land otherwise available for residential development in Encinitas (excluding the Downtown and North Highway 101 specific plan areas) is environmentally-constrained.
 However, almost 99 percent of the identified constrained lands occur in the lower residential density categories: 1 du/acre through 8 du/acre.
 Land at these densities is capable of supporting above-moderate income housing.
-As demonstrated in the Housing Resources section of this Housing Element, the City has sufficient land to support the regional share for all income levels, even with the environmental constraints identified above; however, to ensure that lower income sites where developments achieve a minimum density of 25 units per net acre are not constrained in their ability to develop up to the maximum permitted density, the calculation of net acreage in the R-30 Overlay zone shall not deduct private access roads, parking lots, driveways, and drive aisles.
+As demonstrated in the Housing Resources section of this Housing Element, the City has sufficient land to support the regional share for all income levels, even with the environmental constraints identified above.